History of Perfumery using Essential Oils

 After the Roman Empire fell, so the use of aromas for personal use declined.
 However, during the Middle Ages, perfumes again were used, this time only in churches in Europe for religious ceremonies and to cover the stench of disease and death which abounded at that time.

 When trade with the Orient was reestablished at the beginning of the 13th Century, exotic flowers, herbs and spices became more readily available around Europe.
-Venice quickly became the center of the perfume trade.
+Venice quickly became the center of the perfumery using essential oils trade.
 It was not long before perfumery soon spread to other European countries.
 The perfume trade then developed even further, as those returning from the crusades reintroduced perfume for personal use.

 By the late 18th Century, the synthetic material for fragrances was being produced, which led to the beginning of perfumery in the modern age.
 Thus, with the introduction of synthetics, perfumes would no longer be exclusively used by the rich and famous.
 Now with synthetics readily available to produce perfumes, they could be made on a much larger scale, although natural oils were still being used to help soften the synthetics.
 Today, natural products still remain a very important part of the production of perfumes in modern formulations.